- This topic is empty.

 – Resonance Effects: Rapid and repetitive loading can induce resonance effects, amplifying stress levels and accelerating fatigue failure.

-– Structural Instability: Dynamic overload can cause structural instability, leading to excessive vibrations, misalignments, and compromised performance.
+– Structural Instability: Dynamic overload can cause structural instability, leading to excessive vibrations, misalignments, and compromised performance.2.2 Prevention Strategies for Dynamic Overload:

 – Damping and Shock Absorption: Incorporating damping mechanisms, such as rubber mounts or shock absorbers, can help dissipate and absorb dynamic loads, reducing stress levels.